jasonacox/SentryPi/README.md

 ## Setup Basics

-The following will help you set up your Raspbery Pi as a platform to install the SentryPi scripts.
+The following will help you set up your Raspberry Pi as a platform to install the SentryPi scripts.

 Required:
 * Raspberry Pi - B+, 2 or 3
-* Wifi Dongle or Network Cable configured
+* WiFi Dongle or Network Cable configured
 * SD card (Recommend: 16GB or larger)
 * AWS Account (IoT, DynamoDB)